sal55/langs/mycompilers.md

 Against that is the cost.
 So it's more of an annoyance that on the same hardware, my language plus my compiler will disadvantaged when compared with other products that have the benefit of a fully optimised build.

 Still I will look at the issue again shortly, to the minimise the difference.
-But I'm still going going to have as effective an optimisers as top end products.
-Not unless I reeinstate a C target (and compromise my language to make it fit).
+But I'm still not going to have as effective an optimiser as top end products.
+Not unless I reinstate a C target (and compromise my language to make it work).

 Instead, I concentrate on language design: making it easier to generate efficient code, because the features make it clear what is being attempted.
 For example: